txt/fse16/doc/nostats.md

 - Sometimes, simple parametric statistics are so quick that it can be useful to use them as heuristics to guide a search.
-- In the following I make extensive use of non-parametric statistics (i.e. statistics that make little to no underlying assumptions about the undelying distributions).
+- In the following I make extensive use of non-parametric statistics (i.e. statistics that make little to no underlying assumptions about the underlying distributions).

 What I do have issues with, on the other hand, are initial assumptions that the